Orthopedics

 • "Pop" or "snap" sound or sensation at the time of injury

-• Indentation or lump at the site of the tear
+• Indentation or hardening at the site of the tear

-• Inability to move or bear weight on the affected limb
+• Inability to move the affected area or bear weight

 • Severe pain triggered by muscle contraction